Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-2.md

 As said before the list is zero indexed.
 To know the position of a node, you need to count from the master until you reach the node.
 When removing a node we have no idea where we are removing the node.
 The internal iterator could point to a node before or after the deleted node.
 That is why on successful removal we reset the iterator to the start to make sure we count correctly.

 ### - mListGetNode
 Now lets take a look at the most important method of the master `mListGetNode`.
 By calling this method with a given index, it will step through the list and return the interface of the node on that index.
 The last accessed node gets stored internally.
 When a second call happens, we now start from this node instead of the beginning.
 This will make iterating over the list with a `FOR` loop faster.
-To prevent accumulation of a index error (if they every happen), we always jump directly to the beginning when an index of 0 is requested.
+To prevent accumulation of a index error (if they ever happen), we always jump directly to the beginning when an index of 0 is requested.
 This also gives us a speed boost with restarting normal sequential iterations.

 ```iecst
 METHOD mListGetNode : ITF_LinkedList_Node